-The size of the Development Kit's CRB is approximately 12.5 inches long by 13.0 inches wide.
+The size of the Development Kit's CRB is approximately 12.0 inches long by 13.0 inches wide.
 The CRB provides non-plated mounting holes with top and bottom ground rings.
+The CRB mounting holes should align with most standoffs in a standard SSI chassis.